Valves | Your Best Guide for The most common 7 Types of Plumbing Water Valves

 Some of these are designed for this purpose exclusively!
 Others may need some modification before they work properly in this capacity.

-– Tools used: Pliers, Wrenchs Screw
+– Tools used: Pliers, Wrenche,s Screw

 What are the categories of Water valves?
-Or What are the differences between a multi-turn valve and a quarter-turn valve?
+Or what are the differences between a multi-turn valve and a quarter-turn valve?

 One of the most common questions we get from our customers is the difference between a multi-turn valve and a quarter-turn valve.